FAQ

 How can I make an appointment?

-We have two offices in California and New York.
-Yogi CPA California office is located at 1100 W. Town and Country Road Suite 1250, Orange, CA 92868.
-Yogi CPA New York office is located at 136 Madison Ave 6th floor, New York, NY 10016.
-All visits are by appointment only.
+We have two in-person meeting locations in California and New York.
+For California, the address is 1100 W. Town and Country Road, Suite 1250, Orange, CA 92868.
+For New York, the address is 136 Madison Ave, 6th floor, New York, NY 10016.

 What is your preferred communication method?